exa04/cyma/README.md

 <hr/>

-## Overview
+## ✨ Overview

-**Plext** is a collection of flexible, composable views that you can use to make any plug-in UI with ease.
-Here's an example:
+Plext is a collection of flexible, composable views that you can use to make any plug-in UI with ease.
+It uses various custom ring buffers for real-time visualizers, allowing you to easily build plug-in UIs that are performant.

 ## 🧰 What's included